 LAY EMPLOYEE FILES: Records of non-clergy individuals who have been or who are currently employed by the Diocese of Olympia.
 Content of Lay Employee Files may include: Employment application; resumes; job description; letters of reference; appointment letters; performance evaluations; attendance and leave forms; medical reports; training and employment history; and salary and benefit letters.
-Note: Payroll/insurance related documents such as W-4s, I-9s and insurance applications, Washington

-State Patrol forms; and diocesan misconduct sign-off documents may be found in the Personnel Files located in the Treasurer's Office.

-The Canon to the Ordinary's Office is the Office of Record with the exception of Huston Camp and Conference Center, St. Andrew's House and Refugee Resettlement employees.
+Note: Payroll/insurance related documents such as W-4s, I-9s and insurance applications, Washington State Patrol forms; and diocesan misconduct sign-off documents may be found in the Personnel Files located in the Treasurer's Office.
+The Canon for Operations Office is the Office of Record with the exception of Huston Camp and Conference Center, St. Andrew's House and Refugee Resettlement employees.
 The Treasurer's Office is Office of Record for payroll/insurance documentation as noted above.

-Access to the Lay Employee Files is restricted for a period of 30 years after the employee's death to the Bishop, his delegates (including but not limited to the Bishop Suffragan, the Chancellor, the Canon to the Ordinary, the Canon to the Ordinary's Assistant, the Archivist/Records Manager) and, upon request to the Canon to the Ordinary, the individual lay employee.
-Access to payroll/insurance records is restricted to the Bishop, his delegates (including the Comptroller, the Insurance Administrator, the Accountant, and the Archivist/Records Manager) and, upon request to the Ordinary, the individual lay employee.
+Access to the Lay Employee Files is restricted for a period of 30 years after the employee's death to the Bishop, his delegates (including but not limited to the Chancellor, the Canon for Operations, the Archivist/Records Manager) and, upon request to the Canon for Operations, the individual lay employee.
+Access to payroll/insurance records is restricted to the Bishop, his delegates (including the Canon for Finance, the Insurance Administrator, the Accountant, and the Archivist/Records Manager) and, upon request to the Canon for Operations, the individual lay employee.
 30 years after the death of the employee, limited access for research purposes may be granted at the Archivist's discretion.

-SACRAMENTAL RECORDS (See also: Diocese of Olympia Archives -Sacramental Records Access Policy)
+SACRAMENTAL RECORDS (See also Diocese of Olympia Archives - Sacramental Records Access Policy)

 CONFIRMATION RECORDS: Records of individuals who have been confirmed by the Bishop of Olympia.

-Content of the record may include name of confirmed individual, date of confirmation, church where confirmed, church attending, Bishop officiating, clergy attending, where baptized, when baptized, and names of sponsors.
+Content of the record may include name of confirmed individual, date of confirmation, church where confirmed, church attending, bishop officiating, clergy attending, where baptized, when baptized, and names of sponsors.
 The Bishop's Office is the Office of Record.
 The confirmation is recorded both electronically and in paper form.
 However, confirmations are also recorded in the parish registers of individual congregations and these policies and procedures apply to them as well.

-Access to Confirmation Records is restricted for a period of 80 years from date of creation to the Bishop, his delegates (including but not limited to the Bishop Suffragan, the Bishop's Administrative Assistant, the Chancellor, the Episcopal clergy involved in the confirmation, and the Archivist/Records Manager), the individual named in the record as having received the sacrament; the parents of the subject if the subject is a minor; and government agencies (such as Social Security) who present a signed release from the individual whose record is requested.
+Access to Confirmation Records is restricted for a period of 80 years from date of creation to the Bishop, his delegates (including but not limited to the Bishop's Executive Assistant, the Chancellor, the Episcopal clergy involved in the confirmation, and the Archivist/Records Manager), the individual named in the record as having received the sacrament; the parents of the subject if the subject is a minor; and government agencies (such as Social Security) that present a signed release from the individual whose record is requested.
+An exception may be made - at the discretion of the Archivist with the advice of the Bishop and/or the Chancellor - for the immediate family of an individual named in the record if that individual is deceased.